The other night, I had a big old nasty cry.

 Here’s the thing, I realized later: unfortunately, L’s childhood won’t be blissful, ignorant, intact.
 In the next 4-8 years—and who knows how much beyond—he may well see his national parks drilled and his Latino friends deported and his Muslim friends harassed.
 He’ll probably lose his affordable healthcare and we’ll somehow find $1,200 a month to put him on one of our plans instead.
 He’ll see his parents wringing their hands and writing letters to nowhere and slavishly following Rebecca Solnit and Bill McKibben and Chimamanda Ngozi Adichie looking for someone we trust to make sense of this world for them.
 He may see his mom’s reproductive rights taken away.
 He may be raised in an era where there is no safety net if, God forbid, he gets a girl pregnant by accident.
 In eight years, L will be fifteen.

 1. Don’t regret your children.
 A friend asked me the other day, “what’s it like having a new baby in the midst of all this?”
 I paused, and then told her something that I have been thinking but have been a little too ashamed to say: “I honestly don’t know, if Trump had been president, if we would’ve pursued having a second child.”
-I know how that sounds; I know my mom is freaking out right now as she reads this.
-She has seen our absolutely lovely baby, created with love and science and desire and more than a little hope.
-Of course he is precious to us.
+I know how that sounds; of course Baby S is precious to us.
 But when we created that baby, we didn’t live in quite the same world as we do now, and I feel so sorry for what we’ve brought him into.
 But regretting my children and despairing for their futures?
 That may be just what they want us to do, and damned if I’ll do it.

 3. Realize that if you’re a progressive, or even a conservative who believes in things like climate change and equal rights, that you’re raising your kids in an era of resistance.
 In fact, L needs to know that his dad and I are upset about Trump.
 I won’t shield him from the nasty realities of the world he’ll inherit; instead, it’s my job to prepare him for it and for the work that will inevitably fall to him to take on.